luisvinicius167/mockschema/README.md

 ```

 Generate your Schema
  * Always return an array with the quantity of objects passed in the function.
-The ```id``` attribute will be incremented automaticaly by mockschema.
+The ```id``` attribute will be incremented automatically by Mock Schema.

 ```javascript
 /**